 How much management overhead does staff augmentation require?

-Staff augmentation requires 15-25% of manager's time per augmented developer: Daily standups and check-ins, Task assignment and prioritization, Code review and quality oversight, Performance feedback, Conflict resolution, Integration with team culture, Onboarding and training.
+Staff augmentation requires 15-25% of manager's time per augmented developer: Daily standups and check-ins, task assignment, code review, performance feedback, conflict resolution, integration with team culture, onboarding and training.
 For 4 augmented developers: expect 25-40 hours/week management time.
-If you lack management capacity, dedicated teams handle this internally.
 Dedicated teams require only 5-10% of your time for requirements and progress reviews.

 Can you hire augmented developers permanently?

-Yes, through 'conversion fees' or 'buyout clauses': Typical conversion fee: 15-25% of developer's annual salary (e.g., $15K-25K for $100K developer).
+Yes, through 'conversion fees' or 'buyout clauses': Typical conversion fee is 15-25% of developer's annual salary.
 Some vendors include free conversion after 12 months.
-Others prohibit hiring entirely (check contract).
-Process: 1) Express interest to vendor, 2) Negotiate conversion fee, 3) Offer employment directly.
-Ethics: don't poach without paying conversion fee—vendors invested in recruiting/vetting.
-Dedicated team conversions: usually not offered (team structure breaks if you hire individuals).
-Staff augmentation explicitly allows eventual hiring.
+Process: Express interest to vendor, negotiate conversion fee, offer employment directly.
+Dedicated team conversions are usually not offered since team structure breaks if you hire individuals.